WesSouza/lgtv-ip-control/README.md

 <a href="https://www.npmjs.com/package/lgtv-ip-control"><img src="https://img.shields.io/npm/v/lgtv-ip-control" alt="npm version badge"></a>

-This is a JS library that implements TCP network control for LG TVs manufactured since 2018.
-It utilizes encryption rules based on a guide found on the internet.
+This is a JS library that implements network control for LG TVs manufactured since 2018.
-A non-encrypted mode is provided for older models, but hasn't been tested.
+The interface used is a TCP adaptation of LG's older serial port control interface meant for use in hotels and venues and is distinct from LG's HTTP and cloud based consumer device control interfaces.
+This library implements LG's proprietary encryption algorithm based on a guide found on the internet.

-This is not provided by LG, and it is not a complete implementation for every TV model.
+This library is not provided by LG, and it is not a complete implementation for every TV model.

-**Requirements**
+## Televisions

+According to LG's own documentation, this tool should generally work with all models after 2018, though not every feature included here may work on every TV.
+Due to scarce documentation by LG, functionality specific to some model variants may be missing.

+All models since 2018 should require encryption and will generate a keycode that needs to be used by the client to initialize the encryption.
+Some LG docs indicate that there were older models that supported this interface without encryption.
+A non-encrypted mode is provided in an attempt to support these models, but hasn't been tested.

+### Tested Models

-- LG TV (tested on model OLED65B9PUA and OLED42C2PUA)
+- OLED65B9PUA
+- OLED42C2PUA

+Users report that CX models work, but with the limitation that the Freesat input can't be directly selected.

+### TV Setup

+Before the TV can be controlled using this library, Network IP Control needs to be enabled.
+It's found in a hidden menu that can be easily accessed.

+1. Open the "All Settings" menu on the TV.
+2. Using the remote arrows, navigate the focus to "Connection" but do not enter it.
+   For some TVs, this may say "Network" instead.
+3. Quickly, press `82888` using the remote numeric buttons.
+4. Note the MAC and IP addresses for client configuration.
+   The MAC address is required to remotely power on the TV.
+5. Select and enable "Network IP Control".
+6. For TVs that require encryption, there is a "Generate Keycode" option.
+   Click it and note the 8 characters code displayed for client configuration.
+   This keycode is required for all commands except power on.
+   A new keycode can be generated at any time.
+7. To allow the TV to be powered on remotely, enable "Wake On LAN".

+## Library

+### Requirements

-- Node 12+ (at least ES2017)
+- Node 16+ (at least ES2017)

-**Installing**
+- NPM or Yarn Classic

+### Installation

 ```sh
 # Using NPM